Aglaia lawii: Description

-The species grows as a tree from 5 to 30m tall.
+The species grows as a tree from tall.
 In Zhōngguó/China the tree flowers from May to December, fruiting is almost all year round.

 Subspecies oligocarpa grows as a tree up to 30m tall and 40 cm diameter.

-The tree may flower when only around 2.5m tall.
-Buttresses may be present, up to 90 cm high.
+The tree may flower when only around tall.
+Buttresses may be present, up to high.
 Bark may range in colour from reddish-, dark-, greyish-, greenish-brown to grey, pale-green, pale-yellow or white, inner bark ranges in colour from either pale green, yellow or orange-brown, to red, pink or white.
 The latex is white.
 Sapwood ranges from pale brown, to yellow and white, becoming pinker sometimes towards the heartwood.
 Its leaves are imparipinnate with a terete rachis.
 Indumentum has peltate scales, with a few to almost none on lower surface of leaflets.
 Fruit are subglobose.
 The differences to the autonym species are: the leaflets are less coriaceous with sparser indumentum.
 It is different to the closely related A. beccarii by: having an indumentum that is of peltate scales only; terete rachis that is not winged; when the seeds are dry the pericarp is not moulded around them.

 The submonophylla subspecies grows as a small tree, no higher than 5m tall.
 Like the autonym species and the subspecies oligocarpa its indumentum is only of peltate scales; the leaf scales are few and mainly on the lower-leaflet-surface midrib; scales on the inflorescence are often with a fimbriate margin.
 The leaf rachis is not winged, it is terete.
 Unlike subspecies lawii (the autonym), it has simple leaves, though rarely leaves with two or three leaflets; and the leaves or leaflets are less coriaceous.
 The fruit has thin pericarp, and when dry it is moulded around the 1–3 seeds.